Hackney Wick railway station: History

 Until 9 December 2006, when the line from Stratford to North Woolwich was closed to be converted to a Docklands Light Railway line, the eastbound service ran to North Woolwich calling at Stratford, West Ham, Canning Town, Custom House and Silvertown & London City Airport.

 Hackney Wick station was a key transport point for the 2012 Summer Olympics as it is situated 100 m from the western periphery of the Olympic Park.
 However, due to potential overcrowding, TfL announced that westbound trains would not stop at this station for the duration of the Games.

 Hackney Wick is one of four stations located around the park, along with Stratford, Stratford International and Pudding Mill Lane.

+As part of the London 2012 Olympic legacy Wendy Hardie and Adam Brown undertook an art architecture collaboration to "refine the architecture and to make it more place specific and sensitive to its creative context".
+The local historical industries provided inspiration, notably innovation in chemistry, Hackney Cut canal and Lee Navigation.
+The result opened in mid 2018 with a number of notable elements.
+These include a wall formed of a continuous chain of extruded glass hexagons representing molecular structure of chemical compounds that were invented in Hackney Wick including the world’s first plastic, Cellulose nitrate (patented as Parkesine).
+The glass wall is supported by weathered steel hexagon shoes that are inspired by the rusty sheet piled retaining walls and hand mechanised lock gates found along the nearby waterways.
+In addition the concrete also depicts chemical compounds using debossed abstracted notations representing Petroleum, Cellulose nitrate and Shellac as well as Meldola blue and Primuline which were important compounds of the dye industry.

 At 00:54 on 21 March 2019, two men were fatally electrocuted after climbing a wagon of a freight train stopped adjacent to Hackney Wick station.
 A coroner's report found that the men used a hole in a chain link fence to access the railway, and that fences in the area of the incident had not been inspected since 2016.
 The report also identified a number of failures in Network Rail's inspection regime.

 Services

-Hackney Wick currently has the following London Overground (North London Line) services, which is operated by Class 378 Capitalstar trainsets in off-peak.
+Hackney Wick currently has the following services on the Mildmay line of the London Overground, which are operated by Class 378 Capitalstar trainsets in off-peak.